atidbit/doc-b/content/authors/admin/index.md

 ## About Me

 I am a leadership and organizational psychologist specializing in organizational human behaviors critical to driving performance, including psychological safety, leadership theory, and organizational climate.
-I have examined these issues in government organizations within the Pacific region and across the United States at both the employee and supervisor levels.
+My research has examined these issues in government organizations within the Pacific region and across the United States at both the employee and supervisor levels.
 My goal is to translate research on human behavior in organizations into practical solutions for improving efficiency and organizational safety.